INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

         namePath: "@name"   # name attribute contains field name
         valuePath: .        # element text is the field value

 This page will address how to accomplish specific things with the input format configuration.
-For more systematic documentation, see the [input format configuration file reference](input-format-config-reference.html).
+For a more complete picture that can serve as a reference, see the [annotated input format configuration file example](annotated-input-config.html).

 <a id="sensitivity"></a>